 Co-operative education utilizes experiential learning partnerships between the university and employer to provide students with opportunities for relevant, paid employment while completing academic studies.
 The three components of the program include professional development seminars, work terms, and COOP 405.

 Students are eligible to apply to co-op in the fall of their second year.
-Students in third year interested in applying to the program should meet with the Co-op Coordinator as they will be able to outline your co-op plan.
+Students in the third year interested in applying to the program should meet with the Co-op Coordinator as they will be able to outline your co-op plan.
 Students must be registered in a minimum of 12 credits per term in the full academic year to be considered for, and to remain in, the Co-operative Education Program.
 Once in the program, students will complete the three professional development seminars in the fall.
 Most new co-op students look for their first work term in the summer.
 Co-op staff assists students with their job search.

 To apply to the program